paulsun096/PedestrianDetectionYOLO/README.md

-<h2>Convolutional Neural Network Pedestrian Detection YOLOv2</h2>
+<h2>Convolutional Neural Network Object Detection YOLOv2</h2>

 Depdencies:
 OpenCV, imutils, numpy

-YOLO Pedestrian Detection is based on the darknet project https://github.com/pjreddie/darknet
+YOLO Object Detection is based on the darknet project https://github.com/pjreddie/darknet

-* Threshold value is manually changed
+*The issue is the threshold value for detection here is fixed.
+*Lighting in the camera image effects the threshold value (when video is dark, the threshold value is lower and when video is light, the threshold value must be set higher)

 Added

-- sound plays when person detection threshold value is passed
+- sound plays when object detection threshold value is passed
 - transparent solid boxes over detection plane